TGOlson/surfline/README.md

   combined: CombinedForecast;
 }
 ```

-_A few things to keep in mind_

-* `combined` provides a quick overview, but doesn't give the same level of detail as individual forecasts
-* `days` specifies how far out you want the forecast, some forecasts are limited to 6 days max
-* `intervalHours` specifies granularity of data (eg. `intervalHours=3` returns 8 forecast items per day)
-* `intervalHours` doesn't seem to do anything with `tide` forecasts, those always default to 1 hour intervals
-* a subset of regional forecast are available from the surfline API (`/regions/forecasts/rating?subregionId=...`), but that is not currently exposed by this library
+_note: a subset of forecasts are available for subregions via the surfline API (`/regions/forecasts/rating?subregionId=...`), but that is not currently exposed by this library_

 ### dev